ellakoa/postcard-poem/content/posts/borrowed-light.md

   Stirring some from a dreamy sleep.

   Shining a path into the night
-  with borrowed light
+  with borrowed light, the
-  The expansive moon gleams bright.
+  expansive moon gleams bright.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-